Looking for simple straight forward help on how to format your Seagate hard drive for your Mac?

 The Simple And Easy Steps To Formatting Your Seagate Drive On Your Mac

 1. Log Into Your Mac.
 And Plug In Your Drive.

 And that means you’ll need enough battery power in your MacBook Pro or Air for your drive.

 Formatting a desktop Seagate external drive?
 Then plug in its power cable to power it up.

 Depending on the Seagate drive you have you may need an adaptor cable to plug into your Mac’s USB port.

 Not sure what you might need?
 Then go over to my document here that walks you through the different generations of Macs.
 Their USB ports and the type of USB adaptor you need to look for.
 Connect External Hard Drive To Mac.

 When you’re plugged in and powered up.
 Your Mac will show the Seagate’s drive icon on your desktop.

 If for some reason you can’t see it.
 Take a look at your Finder window Settings (Mac OS Ventura).
 In earlier Mac OS releases, it’s called Preferences.

 Open a finder window.
 And go to your preferences.

-Make sure the boxes show ‘Hard Disks’ and ‘External Disks’ on your desktop are checked.
+Make sure the box show ‘External Disks’ on your desktop is checked.

 2. Spotlight Search Disk Utility.

 You’ve free software on your Mac.
 It’s part of your Mac’s operating system.
 And that software will format your Seagate drive for you.
 The name of the software is Disk Utility.

 You find it by doing a Spotlight search.